Har1743/Client-Server-interaction/README.md

 # Advantages

-1. It is bidirectional user and client both can send and receive messages. <b/>
+1. It is bidirectional user and client both can send and receive messages.
-2. We dont need to enter exit or any other just do ctrl+c to close the connection.
+2. We dont need to enter exit or any other just do (ctrl+c) to close the connection.